Can You Take CBD and Statins Together?

 What is CBD?

 CBD, short for cannabidiol, is a naturally occurring compound found in the cannabis plant.
-Unlike THC (tetrahydrocannabinol), another well-known compound from the same plant, CBD does not make you feel “high.”
-It’s gained popularity for its potential therapeutic effects, which users claim can help with a variety of ailments like anxiety, pain, and inflammation.
+Unlike (tetrahydrocannabinol), another well-known compound from the same plant, CBD does not make you feel “high.”
+It’s gained popularity for its potential therapeutic effects, which users claim can help with a variety of ailments like , pain, and .
 People use CBD in various forms, including oils, capsules, creams, and edibles, aiming to leverage its health benefits without experiencing the psychoactive effects associated with marijuana.

 What are statins?